smspillaz/sspilsbury-com-gatsby/content/blog/2021-12-03-some-third-country-nationals-sliding-into-lockdown-in-finland/index.md

 post: true
 ---

+**Update 22/12/21**: Sense prevails, and a [new law](https://stm.fi/en/-/covid-19-certificates-issued-outside-the-eu-to-be-accepted-as-covid-19-passports-in-finland-as-of-23-december) is passed ensuring that third country certificates are now accepted in all cases.
+This post remains as a reminder of what can go wrong when sticking to rigid technical approaches to solving such problems.

 Following suit with many other EU states, the COVID-19 passport now has wider use in Finland.
 The most recent move is that [all organized events in the capital area with more than 20 participants must now require the COVID-19 passport as a condition of entry (finnish link)](https://www.hs.fi/kaupunki/art-2000008449895.html).